scolsen/operative/README.md

-# [minParse][]
+# [operative][]

-MinParse is a small wrapper around the System.Console.getOpt module.
+Operative is a small wrapper around the System.Console.getOpt module.
 It's goal is to reduce some of the boilerplate involved in a traditional use of get opt.
 Typically, one has to either define a data type to represent getOpt flags, or use record syntax to do so.
-MinParse provides a prebaked, but flexible data type Flag to bypass this.
+Operative provides a prebaked, but flexible data type Flag to bypass this.

 ## Data

-MinParse exposes the following data definitions:
+Operative exposes the following data definitions:

 ### Identifiers